vinycloud/vagrant-k8s/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]

 ![alt text](./images/kubeadm-vagrant-setup.png)